-Make sure all meat and fish is cooked right through to kill harmful bacteria.
-Meat and poultry juices should run clear and the meat should not be pink in the middle.
+Make sure all meat and seafood are cooked right through to kill harmful bacteria.
+Chicken and sausage juices should run clear and meat should not be pink in the middle.
 Use a meat thermometer to check temperatures at the middle of the thickest part (where the temperature should be 75°C or more).

-- Defrost frozen foods thoroughly so that they cook properly in the middle.
-Or, follow cooking instructions on packages that say you can cook the food when it's frozen.
+- Defrost frozen foods thoroughly so they cook properly in the middle.
+Or, follow cooking instructions on labels or packaging that say you can cook the food directly from frozen.

-- Check the use-by dates on packages.
+- Check the “use-by” dates on food packaging.
 Don’t buy or eat once this date has passed.

 Most harmful bacteria cannot grow at low refrigeration temperatures.
 Set your fridge temperature between 2°C and 5°C and follow these tips.